RenneLab/CnR-flow/docs/source/workflow.rst

 -------------------------------

     | CUT&RUN-Flow comes preconfigured to utilize the Conda_ package
-      management suite together with bioconda packages to handle pipeline dependencies (Currently supported with Linux64 systems, with macOS support under development.
+      management suite together with Bioconda_ packages to handle pipeline dependencies (currently supported with Linux64 systems, with macOS support under development).
     | for more details, or for an alternative configuration, see
       :ref:`dependency config`